jvxis/nr-tools/README.md

 - /on lightning - to turn on lnd
 - /off lightning - to turn off lnd
 - /boot lighting - to restart lnd
 The same can be done with any Umbrel Services.
-Like, bitcoin, lightning-terminal etc.
+Like, bitcoin, circuit-breaker, tailscale, lightning-terminal etc.

 **Done!**